 This past March, a study published in the journal Molecular Psychiatry portrayed yet another dimension of the detriment this drug has on a user’s health, findings that support the growing body of research illustrating how marijuana use can actually alter the brain’s chemistry.

-The study sought to determine if cannabis dependence was at all associated with a dopamine deficit, which as the study’s authors noted, results from most other drug abuse.
+The study sought to determine if cannabis dependence was at all associated with a dopamine deficit, which as the study’s authors noted, results from most other drug use.
 Researchers compared eleven “severely cannabis-dependent participants” against twelve healthy controls.
 Participants did not have any comorbid conditions, including nicotine use, that could influence the findings.
 The research was directed at the striatum—a region of the brain that Medical News Today (MNT) explained as being responsible for “memory, impulsive behavior, and attention,” functions that are all theorized to be affected by cannabis use.

 MNT covered the researcher’s procedures, which included administering an oral amphetamine to induce a dopamine release.
 This change was monitored by a positron emission tomography (PET) scan that tracked “a radiotracking molecule that binds to the brain’s dopamine receptors.”
 According to their summation, the study showed that those who used the drug had a lower level of dopamine release.
 NIDA summed up these findings, stating that “lower dopamine release within the striatum was associated with greater emotional withdrawal and inattention in marijuana-dependent participants.”